danielmccluskey/reach-randomiser/README.md

 - Get all the squads and loop through each of their cells.
   - If it has a template, it removes it.
   - Generates random weapons, characters and vehicles for the cells whilst retaining the original enemy count.
+  - Your average Squad cell which is not a Guta/Hunter/Engineer or Vehicle will have a selection of 8 different enemies and up to 5 different weapons that they can spawn with.

 ## Prerequisites